Virginia Senate: History

 The Senate of Virginia was created by the 1776 Constitution of Virginia, and originally consisted of twenty-four members.
 Along with the House of Delegates, the Senate comprised a new bicameral legislature designed to replace the colonial Virginia House of Burgesses, which formally dissolved on May 6, 1776.
 The Senate replaced the legislative functions of the appointed Virginia Council of State.

 Pursuant to the original Virginia Constitution, the Senate was only permitted to file amendments, while the House of Delegates had the power to propose bills.
 Accordingly, the Senate had far less power than the House, until the revised Virginia constitution of 1851 allowed the Senate to propose new laws.

 In the 2007 elections, the Democratic Party reclaimed the majority in the Senate for the first time since 1995, when the Republican Party gained a 20–20 split.
 The Republicans took control of the Senate for the first time in history after a January 1998 special election.
 The 2011 elections resulted in a 20–20 split between the parties, but as the tie breaker was Republican lieutenant governor Bill Bolling, the Republicans effectively regained control.

 After the 2013 elections, Democratic state senator Ralph Northam became the lieutenant governor, but the Democrats did not regain control of the chamber until January 28, 2014, following a series of special elections including that of Northam's vacated 6th district seat.
 The Democratic majority would prove short-lived, however, as Senator Phil Puckett (D-38th) resigned, effective June 8, handing the GOP a majority of 20 to 19.
 The Republicans solidified their majority following a special election win on August 19, 2014, which increased their total number of seats to 21.

 The Democratic Party regained control of Senate after the 2019 election and new members were sworn into office on January 8, 2020.
-As the legislative session opened, Louise Lucas was elected as the first female and African American President Pro Tempore.
+As the legislative session opened, L. Louise Lucas was elected as the first female and first African American president pro tempore.

 Salary and qualifications

-The annual salary for senators is $18,000 per year.
+The annual salary for senators is $18,000 per year, and will rise to $50,000 per year starting upon the taking office of senators after the 2027 Virginia Senate election.
 To qualify for office, senators must be at least 21 years of age at the time of the election, residents of the district they represent, and qualified to vote for General Assembly legislators.
 The regular session of the General Assembly is 60 days long during even numbered years and 30 days long during odd numbered years, unless extended by a two-thirds vote of both houses.